TeamBrowsertime/Browsertime-API/README.md

 If you want to add movies, just do a PR to moviedb.md with the following information.
 ```
+    moviename: the_lobster.tt3464902.2015.720p.mp4
     torrentlink: magnet:?xt=urn:btih:28C5E48CAFE6CA1FA511D6B30D042F0ED688405A
-    moviename: the_lobster.tt3464902.2015.720p.mp4
     webhash: 6f903a813189357585123d2afd169b3be5eecc50
 ```
-**torrentlink**: is the magnet link of the downloaded movie.
 **moviename**: <a href="#naming-conventions">Read this</a>.
+**torrentlink**: is the magnet link of the downloaded movie without the tracker and dn.
 **webhash**: <a href="#seeding">Read this</a>.